jentery/dh150/index.md

 * **Engagement**, or the *experience of communication*, including what people feel and remember about particular media and/or fiction.
 * **Design**, or the *interface of communication*, including what people notice and ignore and how they navigate content and context.

-Perhaps a bit cheesy, but I use the acronym **SCANNED** to remember this list and to state succinctly why people might approach media and fiction together.
+I use the acronym **SCANNED** to remember this list and to state succinctly why people might approach media and fiction together.
 I'll use the course modules to demonstrate how.

 ### Composing a Site